eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 implemented using the following steps:

 -  The User visits the website of the Relying Party and indicates that they want to present some attributes from their Wallet Unit
--  The browser asks consent from the User to allow Digital Credentials API invocation from this particular website.
+-  The browser asks permission from the User to allow Digital Credentials API invocation from this particular website.
 ![Website authorization](img/same-auth.png)
 - The Relying Party  indicates to the browser which attributes they want to request by creating a `presentation request`.
 - The operating system searches for attestations that satisfy the requested attributes.